Moving to Los Angeles? 13 Reasons You’ll Love Living Here!

 Los Angeles is home to collegiate and professional sports teams.
 If you love attending live sporting events, you’ll have plenty of choices living in Los Angeles.

-Do you like tailgating and spending a Saturday afternoon watching college football?
+Football - Do you like tailgating and spending a Saturday afternoon watching college football?
 Catch Pac-12 Conference powerhouses USC Trojans or UCLA Bruins tear up the turf in the L.A.
 Coliseum or Rose Bowl, their respective home fields.
-If NFL is more your style, you can cheer for the Los Angeles Rams, who recently returned to L.A after a 20-year absence.
+If NFL is more your style, you can cheer for the Los Angeles Rams or Los Angeles Chargers.

-Los Angeles is so big and diverse; you might even find yourself checking out Polo or Roller Derby!
+The sports scene in Los Angeles is so big and diverse; you might even find yourself attending a Polo match or taking in an evening of Roller Derby!

 Moving to Los Angeles gives you access to exceptional postsecondary academic institutions.
 L.A. is home to world-class universities and colleges.
 Schools here lead the way in research and academic disciplines.
 L.A. is a great place to earn your college degree or beef up your curriculum vitae with a masters or Ph.D.
 Here are the big-time postsecondary schools in Los Angeles: